Stinger (medicine): Prevention

 Stingers can be prevented by several of the following factors, but first, it is crucial to identify the severity of the stinger because treatment usually depends on that factor.
 If strengthening treatment starts too early with a severe case, it can prevent one from healing.
 The dysfunctions that caused the peripheral nerve injury must be identified to treat and prevent future injury.

 Flexibility and strength of the neck, shoulder, and upper extremity are essential because stiffness and weakness are predisposing factors for a burner as well as consequences of this injury.
 Factors that could help in the prevention of stingers could include strengthening the muscles, increasing the range of motion, and improving technique when playing.

 Simple measures can be taken to help in the recovery from stingers.
 A chest-out posture should be adapted to prevent the neck from extending too far because it brings the head over the shoulders.
 The chest-out posture is emphasized due to it not being commonly adopted by athletes due to developed shoulders and is perpetuated by brachial plexus irritation.
 The chest-out posture also reduces pressure on the brachial plexus by opening the thoracic outlet.

 Finally, stingers can be prevented by wearing protective gear, such as butterfly restrictors, designed to protect the head and neck from being forced into unnatural positions.
 This equipment is more feasible in positions where unrestricted head and neck movement is not required, such as American football lineman, than in positions like quarterback, where such movement is integral.
 Regardless of equipment, it is important to report even minor symptoms to an athletic trainer or team physician, and to allow appropriate recovery time.

 Epidemiology

-Stingers commonly occur in contact sports like wrestling, hockey, basketball, boxing, rugby, weightlifting, and, most notably, football.
+Stingers commonly occur in contact sports like wrestling, hockey, basketball, boxing, rugby, weightlifting, and, most notably, gridiron(American and Canadian) football.
 One study found that up to 65% of college football players have suffered at least one stinger.
 However, it is difficult to ping an exact number of athletes that suffer from stingers as stingers are historically under-reported.
 This could be due to the players fear of being removed from play or the injury being viewed as unimportant.

 The following study found different frequencies in the number of stingers that occur.
 Incidence of stingers over a six-year study period with only 1.5 stingers per team each season.
 Most of the stingers reported were either during competitions or preseason.
 Exactly 93% of stingers were due to player contact, specifically 36.7% occurring while tackling and 25.8% occurring while blocking.